viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 Automatically adds all the needed listeners and logic.
 * Name: `conditional`
 * Args:
+  * `attendee` - The attendee element on which to perform the setup
   * `structure` - The structure of conditional questions, explanation below

 #### Further Explanation